 The answer is testing new strategies and channels fast and only with a small amount of money or time allocated.
 The goal is to quickly find out if those channels could return good results for your business.
 Based on that test either invest more in those channels or move on.
 Make sure you are tracking the results of each of those tests.

-Take the time to think about creative ways how you could test the following 12 B2B growth marketing strategies for your business.
+Take the time to think about creative ways how you could test the following 16 organic B2B growth marketing channels for your business.

-Inbound marketing means that potential customers get in touch with you.
-They either sign up for your free trial or book a demo with your sales team (depending on your business).
+Inbound marketing means that potential customers get in touch with you (and not that you’re outreaching to them).
+They discover your product or content (that is valuable for them) and want to get in touch with you.
+Depending on your growth strategy (product-led vs. sales-led vs. hybrid growth), they either sign up for your free trial or book a demo with your sales team.

 #1 Content on LinkedIn

-If you’re building a b2b product you should definitely consider posting content on LinkedIn.
+If you’re building a B2B SaaS product you should definitely consider posting content on LinkedIn.
 Sharing relevant information for your target audience on LinkedIn helps you to:

 build authority and trust